dustinhayes/JS-Unplugged/README.md

 name = 'Dustin';
 ```

 Variables are used to hold references to values.
-To declare two or more variables in a single statement, we seperate the assignments with a comma:
+To declare two or more variables in a single statement, we seperate the declarations with a comma:
 ```javascript
 var name = 'Dustin',
     age = 24;
 ```

 ### primitives types ###
 In JavaScript, we have two basic types: primitive types and object types.
-Primitives types include String, Number, Boolean, null, and undefined.
+Primitives types include strings, numbers, booleans, null, and undefined.
 Everything else is of object type.
 The are three major differences between primitive types and object types.

 1. Object types are equal by reference, primitive types are equal by value.
 2. Object types are mutable, they can be altered.
 Primitive types are immutable, they cannot be altered.